-&lt;sup>82See Shelley v.
-Kraemer, 334 U.S. 1, 13 (1948).
+&lt;sup>104 125 S. Ct.
+877 (2006).

-&lt;sup>85 426 U.S. 833 (1976).
+&lt;sup>105 Id. at 881.

-&lt;sup>86In National League of Cities v.
+&lt;sup>107 In National League of Cities v.
 Usery, the Court conceded that the legislation under attack, which regulated the wages and hours of certain state and local governmental employees, was undoubtedly within the scope of the Commerce Clause, but it cautioned that there are attributes of sovereignty attaching to every state government which may not be impaired by Congress, not because Congress may lack an affirmative grant of legislative authority to reach the matter, but because the Constitution prohibits it from exercising the authority in that manner.

-&lt;sup>87 469 U.S. 528 (1985).
-Justice Blackmun's opinion for the Court in Garcia concluded that the National League of Cities test for "integral operations" in areas of traditional (continued...)
+&lt;sup>108 469 U.S. 528 (1985).
+Justice Blackmun's opinion for the Court in Garcia concluded that the National League of Cities test for "integral operations" in areas of traditional governmental functions had proven impractical, and that the Court in 1976 had "tried to repair what did not need repair."